Primary Years Programme

 This approach enables all our pupils, including those pupils with learning support difficulties or disabilities, to enjoy a well-rounded education designed to meet their diverse needs.
 Through the PYP units of inquiry, students are challenged and stimulated within a safe learning environment.
 They are encouraged to be confident risk-takers and inquirers, who ask questions, seek answers, and continuously try new things.
 As they grow and learn, they become responsible citizens of their communities, where they consider real-world problems, take action, and ultimately, compete effectively in tomorrow’s world.

-Here at Monarch, we offer a challenging curriculum, which combines the inquiry based, child-centered philosophy of the International Baccalaureate with the rigor and academic quality of the Common Core, including 21st Century Skills and the Next Generation Science Standards.
+Here at Monarch Global Academy Laurel, we offer a challenging curriculum, which combines the inquiry based, child-centered philosophy of the International Baccalaureate with the rigor and academic quality of the Common Core, including 21st Century Skills and the Next Generation Science Standards.

 The International Baccalaureate® (IB) is a non-profit educational foundation.
 It was originally founded in 1968 and currently offers four programmes for students aged 3 to 19 around the world.
 In fact, the IB works with 3,883 schools in 148 countries, thereby educating over 1,222,000 students!
 These programs include the Primary Years Programme for students aged 3 to 12, which is currently offered at Monarch Global Academy.